Jon Meacham: Other appearances

 Over the years Meacham has been a frequent guest on various talk shows such as Charlie Rose, The Daily Show with Jon Stewart, The Colbert Report, and Real Time with Bill Maher.
 From May 2010 to April 2011, Meacham was co-host with Alison Stewart of Need to Know on PBS.
 He is also a frequent guest on CBS This Morning, Face the Nation, MSNBC's Morning Joe, and The Late Show with Stephen Colbert.

-In 2014 Meacham appeared in Ken Burns' documentary series The Roosevelts: An Intimate History on PBS.
+In 2014, Meacham appeared in Ken Burns' documentary series The Roosevelts: An Intimate History on PBS.
 He also appeared in a cameo in the 2018 film The Front Runner.

 Meacham taught history at his alma mater, the University of the South, in 2014.
 He was a visiting professor of political science at Vanderbilt University before being appointed to the Carolyn T. and Robert M. Rogers Chair in American Presidency.
 Meacham is also the co-chair of the Vanderbilt Project on Unity and American Democracy at Vanderbilt University.

+Politics

 Meacham was asked to speak at the 2020 Democratic National Convention on the Soul of America.
 He endorsed Joe Biden, saying, "history, which will surely be our judge, can also be our guide.
 From Seneca Falls to Selma to Stonewall, we're at our best when we build bridges, not walls".
-According to The New York Times, Meacham was part of the team writing some of Joe Biden's speeches for the 2020 United States presidential election, including Biden's acceptance speech.
+According to The New York Times, Meacham was part of the team writing some of Joe Biden's speeches for the 2020 United States presidential election, including Biden's acceptance speech, and his 2024 State of the Union address.

 In November 2022, Meacham helped Nancy Pelosi, the Speaker of the United States House of Representatives, write a speech announcing that she would not seek reelection to House Democratic leadership in the 118th United States Congress.

-Awards and honors

-2009: Pulitzer Prize for Biography or Autobiography for American Lion: Andrew Jackson in the White House.